truflation/truflation/README.md

 ## Repository Structure

 This repository (`tfi-data`) contains the `Pipeline` class and its associated components necessary for data ingestion, transformation, and export.
 It does not include the module that calls and runs the `Pipeline` class or the details that get fed to the class.
+However, there are examples in the repo of implimenting and calling PipelineDetails.

 The details specific to the data processing, including `PipelineDetails`, are stored in a separate private repository named `dataloaders`.